git/git.github.io/rev_news/drafts/edition-32.md

 * [Talk, don't Fork](https://medium.com/@larsxschneider/talk-dont-fork-743a1253b8d5) - On forking in companies.
 * [git git git git git](http://caiustheory.com/git-git-git-git-git/) from CaiusTheory.com
+* [Git, Graphs, and Software Engineering](http://third-bit.com/2017/09/30/git-graphs-and-engineering.html) - more of a call to action
+* [Self applicability](http://www.expressionsofchange.org/self-applicability/), and how this idea can be applied to Version Control - about immutablable record versus rewriting history

 __Git tools and sites__